24th of November

 The rest of the route is very interesting too, since we will go through numerous tunnels carved into the mountain along the trail.
 Those were made with the aim of letting water pass through.
-Some of the tunnels seem to have windows, since it is possible to see the natural landscape from inside the caves.
+Some of the tunnels have openings, so it is possible to see the natural landscape from inside the caves.

 Chelva, which comes from the silva ‘forest’, the influence of the Arabic language palatalizing the initial “s”, today retains in its urban center the imprint left by the peoples that inhabited it throughout history, a place where Arabs, Jews, Moors and Christians bequeathed their heritage.
 The municipality located in the interior of Valencia, in the region of La Serranía, has some of the historic neighborhoods with most personality and beauty of the entire province.